photoprism/photoprism-docs/docs/user-guide/faq.md

 ### Can I use trees for organizing my pictures and albums? ###

-Except in *Library > Originals* and for object classification, PhotoPrism does not support hierarchically organized content for a number of reasons:
+Except in *Library > Originals* and for object classification in *Labels*, PhotoPrism does not support hierarchically organized content for a number of reasons:

 First, there are many tools (including Windows Explorer and Mac OS Finder) that already browse folders in such a way.